As Christians, we are called to be good stewards over the money and wealth with which God has provided to us.

 What Investing Is Not

 Investing is not the same as gambling!
 This is actually where a lot of Christians develop a fear of the stock market.
 Most people who make this assumption do so either out of fear or ignorance.
 Some are fearful of investing because it seems so complicated, so they assume that no one can understand it and so everyone must be gambling!
 Others just don’t understand the mechanics of investing, or how much information is available to the common investor.
 It is beyond the scope of this article to catalog all of the ways in which investing is not gambling.
+Visit here to learn if the trading websites are legal and licensed.

 True investing is not a “get rich quick scheme”.
 The bible is full of warnings about rushing to make money without any effort such as Proverbs 21:5